For One to Love

-For One to Love is a studio album by American jazz singer Cécile McLorin Salvant.
-It is the singer's third album and the follow up to WomanChild (2013).
+For One to Love is a studio album by French-American jazz singer Cécile McLorin Salvant.
+It is the singer's third album and the follow-up to WomanChild (2013).

 Critical reception

 The album was released to critical acclaim from publications such as the New York Times, The Guardian, and Los Angeles Times.
 For One to Love won Grammy Award as Best Jazz Vocal Album of 2016.